keymanapp/keyman/common/core/desktop/doc/BUILDING.md

 ## Building

-### Building on Windows
+### Prerequisite on Windows

-On Windows you may need to set `SDKVER` environement variable to the current Windows SDK version, if it cannot be automatically detected, e.g.:
+On Windows you may need to set `SDKVER` environment variable to the current Windows SDK version, if it cannot be automatically detected, e.g.:

 ```DOS